 Lutheran congregations are confessional.
 Our congregations believe the Lutheran Confessions are a correct interpretation and presentation of biblical doctrine.

-The Book of Concord: The Confessions of the Evangelical Lutheran Church, these statements of belief were transcribed and shared broadly by church leaders during the 16th century.
+Contained in The Book of Concord: The Confessions of the Evangelical Lutheran Church, these statements of belief were transcribed and shared broadly by church leaders during the 16th century.
 Luther's Small Catechism contains essential summaries of our beliefs, while the Augsburg Confession gives more detail about what Lutherans believe.

 Click here to learn about Holy Baptism in the LCMS.